SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 The relationship between the elements of the environment (RTe RealTime entity) and their computational counterparts (RTr RealTime representative), is essential to represent CPS's.

 Certain characteristics need to be maintained:
-- Temporal accuracy - Defines a bound in time at which RTe and RTr need to be the same
+- Temporal accuracy - Defines a bound $\epsilon$ for the acceptable difference between RTe and RTr
-- Temporal validity - Defines an interval at which RTr is correct
+- Temporal validity - Defines an interval at which RTr is correct, based on accuracy

 ## Time and Clocks